Ayckbourn & the Stephen Joseph Theatre: Facts & Frequently Asked Questions

 On the other hand, Alan Ayckbourn is - and always has been - committed to and passionate about the Stephen Joseph Theatre.
 When he retired as Artistic Director in 2009, he committed himself to premiering his new plays at the Stephen Joseph Theatre for as long as the theatre wished to stage them.
 There is no doubt each has benefited from the other over the decades.
 The SJT has provided the springboard for Alan's writing and the opportunity to have his new work consistently staged, whilst the theatre has benefited financially and in reputation from working with Alan Ayckbourn.

-However, there is no obligation for the theatre to either stage Alan Ayckbourn's plays nor for the playwright to premiere his plays at the venue; a number of plays have been premiered elsewhere.
+However, there is no obligation for the theatre to either stage Alan Ayckbourn's plays nor for the playwright to premiere his plays or even have them produced at the venue; a number of plays have been premiered elsewhere.
 The fact both things happen is because they are deemed, hopefully, to be mutually beneficial to both the Stephen Joseph Theatre and Alan Ayckbourn.

 6) Has Alan Ayckbourn financially benefited / taken money from the Stephen Joseph Theatre?